 Kylie Cosmetics

 Kylie Cosmetics attracted attention as Kylie Jenner’s vivid project in the beauty industry.
-The brand gained recognition with Lip Kits lipsticks and products, creating expressive makeup.
+The brand gained recognition with Lip Kits, lipsticks, and other products that create expressive makeup.
 Products feature a wide color palette catering to diverse tastes.

 The visual identity of Kylie Cosmetics is memorable due to its stylish, thin handwritten font.
-Elongated letters with graceful lines emphasize the fashionable character of the brand.
+Elongated letters with graceful lines convey the brand’s fashionable character.
 The composition’s fresh rhythm and the lines’ simplicity highlight the individuality of the identity.

 Cover FX